-Four James F. Rhodes College and Career Academy students were honored earlier this month for being in the right place at the right time.
+Four James F. Rhodes College and Career Academy students were honored last week for being in the right place at the right time.

 Shortly after a football game at John Marshall High School Campus last October, students Deshawn, Janya, Treva’on and De’Markis noticed two small children in the street.

 “They could have gotten hit or something,” said De’Markis, a RCCA tenth grader.

 The students noticed the toddlers, who are siblings, were not dressed for the chilly weather.